How to Open an Australian Bank Account Online from Overseas

 Australian banks have very minimal fees linked to them, whether you apply from overseas or in Australia.
 If you're looking to open your account, then it won't cost you much.

-That being said, it’s important to know what you’re signing up for as banks are never completely free of charges.
-Here is a list of the common fees attached to the standard current accounts of all of Australia’s big four banks:
+That being said, it’s important to know what you’re signing up for as banks are not usually completely free of charges.
+Here is a list of the common fees attached to the standard transaction accounts of all of Australia’s big four banks:

 ANZ (Australia and New Zealand Bank)

-ANZ provides everyday banking with their Access Advantage current account.
+ANZ provides everyday banking with their Access Advantage transaction account.

 - Monthly fee: